I’ll be honest with you.

 The interface has a clean and neat UI.

-👉 Contrary to what you may think, students don’t have the ability to leave standalone comments below the lessons.
-Instead, you, as a course creator, need to assign various threads (pre-existing) related to the course lessons so that users can engage in them.
+👉 Students don’t have the ability to leave standalone comments below the lessons.
+Instead, you need to assign various threads (pre-existing) related to the course lessons so that users can engage in them.
 This also keeps old threads evergreen.

 Also, as students go through the training course and mark the lessons as done, the course completion percentage progress bar will progress.